postgrespro/pg_wait_sampling/README.md

 PostgreSQL provides information about current wait event of particular process.
-However, in order to gather descriptive statistics of server behavior user have to sample current wait event multiple times.
+However, in order to gather descriptive statistics of server behavior users have to sample current wait events multiple times.
 `pg_wait_sampling` is an extension for collecting sampling statistics of wait events.

-The module must be loaded by adding `pg_wait_sampling` to `shared_preload_libraries` in postgresql.conf, because it requires additional shared memory and launches background worker.
+The module must be loaded by adding `pg_wait_sampling` to `shared_preload_libraries` in postgresql.conf, because it requires additional shared memory and launches a background worker.
 This means that a server restart is needed to add or remove the module.

 When used with `pg_stat_statements` it is recommended to put `pg_stat_statements`